Skip to main content

-Define entities as JSON files in your project’s entities directory and deploy them with entities push or deploy.
+Define entities as JSON files in your project’s entities directory.
 By default the entities directory is base44/entities/, but you can customize the path in your project configuration.

 Entity schemas